trangdata/tpot-fss-ms/manuscript.md

 ## Introduction

-For many bioinformatics problems of classifying individuals into clinical categories from high-dimensional biological data, choosing a classifier is merely one step of the arduous process that leads to predictions.
+For many bioinformatics problems of classifying individuals into clinical categories from high-dimensional biological data, performance of a machine learning (ML) model depend greatly on the problem it is applied to [@BnXfrP0P;@h0b16kU4].
+In addition, choosing a classifier is merely one step of the arduous process that leads to predictions.
 To detect patterns among features (*e.g.*, clinical variables) and their associations with the outcome (*e.g.*, clinical diagnosis), a data scientist typically has to design and test different complex machine learning (ML) frameworks that consist of data exploration, feature engineering, model selection and prediction.
 Automated machine learning (AutoML) systems were developed to automate this challenging and time-consuming process.
 These intelligent systems increase the accessibility and scalability of various machine learning applications by efficiently solving an optimization problem to discover pipelines that yield satisfactory outcomes, such as prediction accuracy.